 What is Montessori?

-Here are then are five facts about Montessori schools to consider when exploring preschools and primary schools for your child.
+Here, then, are five facts about Montessori schools to consider when exploring preschools and primary schools for your child.

 1. There are over 8,000 Montessori schools in the U.S.

-A trained, credentialed Montessori teacher has been thoroughly trained and is experienced in Montessori principles, concepts and methods.
+A trained, credentialed Montessori teacher has been thoroughly trained and is experienced in Montessori principles, concepts, and methods.
 Mary Gutting Matthews explains what it is to be a Montessori teacher in Reflections of a Montessori Child.

 This video explains the key fundamentals of the Montessori Method.

-From the American Montessori Society:"Components necessary for a program to be considered authentically Montessori include multiage groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
+From the American Montessori Society: "Components necessary for a program to be considered authentically Montessori include multiage groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
 In addition, a full complement of specially designed Montessori learning materials are meticulously arranged and available for use in an aesthetically pleasing environment."
 An Introduction to Montessori

 Beautiful materials which children learn to treasure: "The Montessori school environment is arranged according to subject area -- cooking, cleaning, gardening, art, caring for animals, library corner, etc. -- children always free to move around the room instead of staying at desks.
 There is no limit to how long a child can work on something she has chosen."
 The International Montessori Index